etendosoftware/docs/compiled_docs.md

 #####  Defining the icon and a css

 The icon and its related style is defined through an icon file.
-For standard visualization using the Openbravo style the icon should be 24x24 without a background colour.
+For standard visualization using the Etendo style the icon should be 24x24 without a background colour.

-The icon should be placed in a specific directory in your module: web/org.openbravo.userinterface.smartclient/openbravo/skins/Default/[modulename].
+The icon should be placed in a specific directory in your module: web/com.etendoerp.userinterface.smartclient/etendo/skins/Default/[modulename].
 Normally it makes sense to store the icon in a subfolder.
-The example module has the icon file in: web/org.openbravo.userinterface.smartclient/openbravo/skins/Default/ org.openbravo.client.application.examples/images.
+The example module has the icon file in: web/com.etendoerp.userinterface.smartclient/etendo/skins/Default/ com.etendoerp.client.application.examples/images.